Working with Objects

 groups Array Array of UserGroup Objects – the UserGroups to which this user belongs.

-lastlogin Date The date/time the user last logged into DeployHub.
+lastlogin Date The date/time the user last logged into DeployHub Pro.

 creator User User Object representing the user who created this user.